PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ### 5. ASN centralization

-Autonomous System Numbers are a set of Internet routable IP prefixes belonging to a network or a collection of networks that are all controlled by a single entity or organization.
+Autonomous System Numbers are a set of Internet routable IP prefixes representing a collection of networks that are all controlled by a single entity.

+**Purpose**: Analyzes how nodes in the network are distributed across ASNs.

+- **Steps**:
+  1. **Extract ASNs**
+  2. **Count ASN Frequencies**: Compute the number of nodes associated with each ASN.
+  3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in ASN frequencies.

 ---